LaunchCodeEducation/intro-to-web-dev-curriculum/content/data-and-variables/exercises/_index.md

 weight: 2
 originalAuthor: John Woolbright # to be set by page creator
 originalAuthorGitHub: jwoolbright23 # to be set by page creator
-reviewer: Kimberly Horan # to be set by the page reviewer
+reviewer: Sally Steuterman # to be set by the page reviewer
-reviewerGitHub: codinglikeagirl42 # to be set by the page reviewer
+reviewerGitHub: gildedgardenia # to be set by the page reviewer
 lastEditor: # update any time edits are made after review
 lastEditorGitHub: # update any time edits are made after review
 lastMod: # Wed Jul 5 08:49:19 AM CDT 2023